prosch88/UFADE/README.md

 **Save device information to text**

 Save device information and a list of user-installed apps to a textfile.

 **Backup Options**

 including:

-    Logical (iTunes-Style) Backup
+***Logical (iTunes-Style) Backup***

-      --> Perform a backup as iTunes would do (with an option to bruteforce an unknown backup-password)
+Perform a backup as iTunes would do (with an option to bruteforce an unknown backup-password)

-    Logical+ Backup
+***Logical+ Backup***

-      --> Perform and decrypt an iTunes backup, gather AFC-media files, shared App folders and crash reports.
+Perform and decrypt an iTunes backup, gather AFC-media files, shared App folders and crash reports.
 Creates a TAR-archive.

-    Logical+ Backup (UFED-Style)
+***Logical+ Backup (UFED-Style)***

-      --> Creates an "advanced Logical Backup" as ZIP-archive with an UFD file to load in the [Cellebrite Physical Analyzer©](https://cellebrite.com/de/cellebrite-physical-analyzer-de/)
+Creates an "advanced Logical Backup" as ZIP-archive with an UFD file to load in the [Cellebrite Physical Analyzer©](https://cellebrite.com/de/cellebrite-physical-analyzer-de/)

-    Filesystem Backup (jailbroken)
+***Filesystem Backup (jailbroken)***

-      --> Creates a full filesystem backup from an already jailbroken device.
+Creates a full filesystem backup from an already jailbroken device.

 **Collect Unified Logs**

 Collects the AUL from the device and saves them as a logarchive.

 **Developer Options**

 Try to mount a suitable DeveloperDiskImage.
 Gives further options for screenshots and filesystem views. (iOS < 17 atm)